 On the other hand, stated value insurance reimburses you for replacing the damaged property with new parts no matter how much the part depreciates over time.

-Cost of Property Damage Liability Insurance
+Cost of Property Damage Liability Insurance in 2023

 Property Damage Liability Insurance for Businesses